sagard/AppDirectApi/README.md

 Oauth-key:
 shoppingcart-8078

+You can use gmail or yahoo account for sso.

 ==================================================================================================
 User information is not persisted in the app,it read the data in ParseXML.java which could be persisted later.